opensearch-project/dashboards-anywhere/src/playground/sample_data_tooling/README.md

-# Sample Data Generator and Ingestion Tool
+# Sample Data Generator and Ingestion Tool Deployment

+Sourcing sample data is a pain point for developers and having sample data to play with is necessary for the customer.
+Enter this sample data & ingestion tool, which is ready to run as a container in Kubernetes.

+## Overview

 This directory contains all the files necessary to generate and ingest data into plugins (like the Anomaly Detector).
+Below will cover the process for deploying this in Playground as a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) and [Kubernetes Cronjob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
+Alternatively, there are instructions for running this tool on a local environment as well.

 ## Running tooling on a local environment